Leonardo Nemer Caldeira Brant: 2014 International Criminal Court judges election

 During the 13th session of the Assembly of States Parties to the Rome Statute of the International Criminal Court, scheduled for 8 to 17 December 2014 in New York, six judges of the International Criminal Court were elected.
 Professor Brant was an unsuccessful candidate for this election.

-During the 19th Session in 2020, the Assembly of States Parties to the Rome Statute of the International Criminal Court, elected six judges of the International Criminal Court.
-To run for the post of judge at the ICC, the Brazilian Federal Government nominated Mônica Jacqueline Sifuentes.
-However, Marcos Coelho Zilli and Brant were among the names suggested by the Brazilian national group in the Permanent Court of Arbitration (PCA).

 2022 International Court of Justice judges election

 Brant was one of the two Brazilian candidates running for the 2022 International Court of Justice judges election.
-In October, he was elected judge in replacement of Antônio Augusto Cançado Trindade.
-According to Opinio Juris (blog), he will "continue Latin America’s legal legacy at the Court, after the passing of Judge Trindade".
+In October 2022, he was elected judge in replacement of Antônio Augusto Cançado Trindade.
+According to Opinio Juris (blog), he will "continue Latin America's legal legacy at the Court, after the passing of Judge Trindade".